Back to: LINQ Tutorial For Beginners and Professionals

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Method Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var MSOuterJOIN = Employee.GetAllEmployees() //Left Data Source //Performing Group join with Right Data Source .GroupJoin( Address.GetAddress(), //Right Data Source employee => employee.AddressId, //Outer Key Selector, i.e. Left Data Source Common Property address => address.ID, //Inner Key Selector, i.e. Right Data Source Common Property (employee, address) => new { employee, address } //Projecting the Result ) .SelectMany( x => x.address.DefaultIfEmpty(), //Performing Left Outer Join (employee, address) => new { employee, address } //Final Result Set ); //Accessing the Elements using For Each Loop foreach (var item in MSOuterJOIN) { Console.WriteLine($"Name : {item.employee.employee.Name}, Address : {item.address?.AddressLine} "); } Console.ReadLine(); } } }

 Instead of projecting the result to an anonymous type, we can also project the result to a named type with LINQ Method Syntax.
 We have already created a type called EmployeeResult.
 Let us project the result to this EmployeeResult type.
 So, modify the Main method of the Program class as follows to project the result to the EmployeeResult type.
-The following example code is self-explained, so please go through the comment lines for a better understanding.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Method Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var MSOuterJOIN = Employee.GetAllEmployees() //Left Data Source //Performing Group join with Right Data Source .GroupJoin( Address.GetAddress(), //Right Data Source employee => employee.AddressId, //Outer Key Selector, i.e. Left Data Source Common Property address => address.ID, //Inner Key Selector, i.e. Right Data Source Common Property (employee, address) => new { employee, address } //Projecting the Result ) .SelectMany( x => x.address.DefaultIfEmpty(), //Performing Left Outer Join //Final Result Set (employee, address) => new EmployeeResult { Employee = employee.employee, Address = address } ); //Accessing the Elements using For Each Loop foreach (var item in MSOuterJOIN) { Console.WriteLine($"Name : {item.Employee.Name}, Address : {item.Address?.AddressLine} "); } Console.ReadLine(); } } }

-Run the application and you will get the same output as the previous example.
+Run the application, and you will get the same output as the previous example.

 Anonymous Type with User-Defined Properties in the ResultSet: